thetawom/mabby/README.md

 ## Example Usage

-Below is an example of a simple simulation comparing two epsilon-greedy bandits with different exploration parameters.
+Below is an example of a four-armed Bernoulli bandit simulation using epsilon-greedy, UCB1, and Thompson sampling strategies.

 ```python
 import mabby as mb